vkostyanetsky/kostyanetsky.me/notes/creepy-graveyard/index.md

 That approach works at the very beginning, but it doesn't help you learn how to solve problems.
 This time, I watched a few lessons back-to-back for about an hour or two, then tried to figure things out on my own.
 I only went back to the videos when I was completely stuck.
 Feels like I’m actually retaining a lot more this way.

 Long story short, the thing is done.
 On to the next one!

+UPD: One of the founders of FlippedNormals recorded a [video](https://www.youtube.com/watch?v=izkRFqBzya0) with the same thoughts about training.